 - It is fine to bring “inspiration” photos of others.
 Watch for awesome photos in magazines or on the web and bring them with you.
-You may be amazed at how I can often re-create art with you as the subject!
+You may be amazed at how I can often re-create something similar!

 - If you have troubles smiling naturally think of how you would look if you just ran into a best friend on a nice sunny day at the beach.